Nausea and vomiting

 The causes of vomiting differ according to age.
 For example, in children vomiting is often due to a viral infection, food poisoning, a milk allergy, motion sickness, overeating or excess feeding, coughing, blocked intestines or illnesses in which the child has a high temperature.

 The timing of the nausea or vomiting can indicate the cause.
 When it happens shortly after a meal, nausea or vomiting may be caused by gastritis (inflammation of the stomach lining), an ulcer or bulimia.
-Nausea or vomiting one to eight hours after a meal may indicate food poisoning.
+Nausea or vomiting 1 to 8 hours after a meal may indicate food poisoning.
 However, certain food-borne bacteria, such as salmonella, can take longer to produce symptoms.

 Is vomiting harmful?